KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 spiraling through recursion
 without returning identically.

-Where such universes are actualized,
+Within this multiversal model,
-each emanates from the **same field of Essence**,
+each universe emanates from the **same field of Essence**,
 yet expresses its own balance
 of **centropy** and **entropy** —
 its own **song** within the greater pattern.